dockerlisbon/community/README.md

 ### What, Why?
 Our motivation to pull this off

-In a sentence [Docker](https://github.com/dotcloud/docker) is: `An open source project to pack, ship and run any application as a lightweight container`.
+In a sentence [Docker](https://github.com/dotcloud/docker) is: `An open source project to pack, ship and run any application as a lightweight container.`

 Open sourced by dotcloud, now known as docker.inc.